 equation at multi-division corporations? (see Part Six)

-is Part Four of a multipart trend note.
+is Part Three of a multi-part trend note.

 of the parts covers questions and answers addressed by the panel.

 Questions and Answers (continued)

 What are applications hosting and other service models?